Are you having difficulty ensuring the right resources are assigned to the right project tasks?

 Project Resource Management Example

 An IT firm has a new mobile app development project in the pipeline.
-The project manager begins by creating a Work Breakdown Structure (WBS) and defines the tasks for each project phase, including:
+So, the project manager begins by creating a Work Breakdown Structure (WBS) and defines the tasks for each project phase, including:

 Next, the project manager develops a Resource Breakdown Structure (RBS) to forecast the resources required, which include:

-Upon determining the requirements, the project manager submits resource requests for all these roles to the resource manager.
+Upon determining the requirements, the project manager requests resources for all these roles to the resource manager.

 The resource manager then starts the resource identification and allocation process.
-They look into the internal resource database to identify suitable employees with the right competencies for each role.
-They also review the availability and capacity of these resources for the specified time frame.
+They look into the internal resource database to identify employees with the appropriate skills and competencies for each role.
+They also assess the availability and capacity of these resources for the specified time frame.
 Once the required resources are identified, they are allocated to the project.

 The project manager then assigns these resources to the appropriate project tasks based on their expertise, ensuring the project starts on time.
 As the project progresses, the manager tracks KPIs such as on-time task completion and budget adherence.
 They also optimize resource utilization to maintain productivity.